-Media coordinators should review seating charts prior to the first day of competition to insure media agencies that regularly staff games played by the participating and host institutions receive preferred seat locations.
+Media coordinators should review seating charts prior to the first day of competition to ensure that media agencies regularly staffing games played by the participating and host institutions receive preferred seat locations.

 SECURITY

 Security personnel should be instructed to protect the working press areas and interview area especially before and after each game, and to limit access in all restricted areas to individuals wearing credentials.
 It is incumbent upon the media coordinator to emphasize the NECESSITY TO PROTECT THE WORKING PRESS AREAS from the fans, and to encourage the security supervisor to designate additional personnel to staff this area before and after each game.